Asmendeus/Quasi1DZigzagLattice.jl/README.md

 # Quasi1DZigzagLattices

-A package for MPS/MPO algorithms for generating Zigzag path on a lattice
+A package for MPS/MPO algorithms to generate Zigzag path on a lattice

 ## Installation